Singularity-tutorial/Singularity-tutorial.github.io/README.md

 Whoops!

 Singularity complains that it can't find the `sudo` command.
 But even if you try to install `sudo` or change to root using `su`, you will find it impossible to elevate your privileges within the container.

 Once again, this is an important concept in Singularity.
 If you enter a container without root privileges, you are unable to obtain root privileges within the container.
+This insurance against privilege escalation is the reason that you will find Singularity installed in so many HCP environments.

 Let's exit the container and re-enter as root.

 ```
 $ exit

-$ sudo singularity shell --writable lolcow.img
+$ sudo singularity shell --writable lolcow
 ```

 Now we are the root user inside the container.
 Note also the addition of the `--writable` option.
 This option allows us to modify the container.
 The changes will actually be saved into the container and will persist across uses.